ivan-sepulveda/when-where/README.md

 signal by country.
 See `data/README.md` for how it handles months with more than one year of source data available.

+## TODO

+- [ ] Find a public data source for visa requirements by passport (e.g. Mexico passport: 90-day visa-free to Germany, visa required for Gambia).
+Needed to score trip opportunities by whether a traveler's passport can actually make the trip, not just whether the destination looks good.

 ## Data attributions

 - City data from the [SimpleMaps World Cities Database](https://simplemaps.com/data/world-cities), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).